CHTechIndustries/Rimworld-Mod-Template/README.md

 2. This template will get sporiadic, sometimes random, updates.
 Some add features, some just strictly are "what happens if I move this github file to here" or "how does this pull request type work?"

 # Notes
+There are some things you should note, including the fact that you will need to:
+1. Remove files you don't want
+2. alter templates
+3. remove notes
+4. change mod ID's
+5. Remove the "common requirments" I put in that you don't use
+6. Add in other mods you need
+7. Change name
+8. add URL (optional) or remove spot
+9. Change Author
+10. a whole lot more
 ## [Drawbacks](https://github.com/Dynamic-Trio/Rimworld-Mod-Template/wiki/Pros-and-Cons#cons)
 There are many drawbacks, the ones I know of noted bellow (more details at the linked part of the wiki)